 Shopify is a subscription-based ecommerce offering, in a Software as a Service (SaaS) model.
 Providing users with a wide variety of pre-built themes and functionality to easily create online stores, it offers a range of monthly subscription options for small and medium-sized businesses, as well as a Lite plan that can be added to existing websites, and a Plus offering for enterprise-level ecommerce installations.

 Among the top 1 million sites worldwide, Shopify is the second most popular ecommerce solution, powering 19% of ecommerce sites on the list.
-Since it was launched it has supported over 1,000,000 businesses in 175 countries, including brand names such as Heinz, Crabtree & Evelyn, Penguin Books and Red Bull.
+Since it was launched it has supported millions of businesses in 175 countries, including brand names such as Heinz, Crabtree & Evelyn, Penguin Books and Red Bull.

 Shopify is aimed at non-technical users, and provides a range of intuitive tools, templates and pre-built themes to support the rapid delivery of ecommerce sites.
 It’s also built entirely around commerce, and so offers valuable additional functionality such as Point Of Sale (POS) payments, inventory and order management, and access to online marketplaces and social selling, for a complete retail solution.